dhocker/wx_vlc_player/README.md

 ```

 ## User Interface <a id="user-interface"></a>
 The user interface is based on a playlist and player transport.
-A playlist is a standard .m3u file created with a text editor or another app like VLC.
-You can create a playlist with a text editor by simply adding
+A playlist file is a standard .m3u file created with wxVLCPlayer, a text editor or another app like VLC.
+You can create a playlist file with a text editor by simply adding
 lines where each line is the full path to a media file.
+The active playlist can contain
+one or more playlist files.

 For example, an example.m3u might look like this.